 The Department of History and Philosophy of Science supports both a graduate and undergraduate program of study of science, its nature and fundamentals, its origins, and its place in modern politics, culture, and society.
 In the history of science, traditional and non-traditional historical methods are used to develop an understanding of how the sciences originated, how they were practiced, how they developed, and how they related to their intellectual and social contexts.
 These include archival research, textual analysis, and re-enactment of experiments.
 In philosophy of science, the sciences themselves are brought under philosophical scrutiny.
 We investigate the nature of science in general; what distinguishes scientific activity; how theories explain; how they are confirmed; whether they should be read literally; and the moral dilemmas raised by the sciences.
 We also investigate the fundamental content of individual sciences and how it bears on the ancient philosophical questions: what is the nature of space, time, and matter; what is life; and what is thought?
 History and philosophy of science is distinctive in integrating these two areas of study, with investigations in each area often closely interwoven.

 News & Events

-- Sandy Mitchell will be presenting a lecture at the Royal Institution (founded in 1799, home of Humphrey Davy's and Michael Faraday's laboratories) on "Unsimple truths: How biological complexity changes our view of nature and science" on June 10, 2014.
-You can buy tickets here.
+- On June 10th HPS chair Sandra Mitchell will be presenting a lecture at the Royal Institution on "Unsimple truths: How biological complexity changes our view of nature and science."
+See here for more information.